SushiLab/IMB_Amplicon_Pipeline/README.md

 ## Limitations
 ### Mixed Orientations

 Genoscope produces amplicon sequencing data where 1/2 reads start with the forward and the other half with the reverse primer.
-We have a pipeline for that but this is not included here.
 If you see that you get consistently ~50% of the reads through cutadapt, then you might need to check for the orientations.
+Use the `split_snake.py` pipeline to split the reads into forward and reverse reads and then run the pipeline twice (once for R1 and once for R2 reads) to train the error model properly.
+For the reverse primers you may have to use the reverse complement of the primer sequence.
+Merge the sequence tables after the inference step and run the remainder of the pipe on that data.
+Depending on your setup, the data at hand may not be mergeable even though there are forward and reverse reads (e.g. iSeq data with primer pairs that are far apart).
+In that case run the single end version of the pipeline on the sequences with the forward primers after splitting them using `split_snake.py` (R1 forward and R2 reverse).

 ### N